staltz/xstream/README.md

 ### <a id="flatten"></a> `flatten()`

-Flattens a "stream of streams", handling only one concurrent nested stream at a time.
+Flattens a "stream of streams", handling only one nested stream at a time (no concurrency).

 If the input stream is a stream that emits streams, then this operator will return an output stream which is a flat stream: emits regular events.
 The